How to find Inventor material properties

-- Area Moments of Inertia with respect to Principal Axes – Principal Moments, Polar Moments, Rotation about the Z-Axis, and Radii of Gyration, wth respect to the Principal Axes.
+- Area Moments of Inertia with respect to Principal Axes – Principal Moments, Polar Moments, Rotation about the Z-Axis, and Radii of Gyration, with respect to the Principal Axes.

-To do all of these calculations manually would be incredibly time consuming and labor intensive.
-Inventor makes it easy for you to find all this information fast and with less of a chance for calculation errors to be made along the way.
+To do all of these calculations manually would be incredibly time-consuming and labor intensive.
+Inventor makes it easy for you to find all this information fast.
+What’s more, it will reduce the risk of having calculation errors we make along the way.

 Using the Region Properties Command

 Now that you know what the Region Properties command is and does, it’s time to get into an example of how to use it.
-Follow along with the example part below and see how Region Properties can be used to find the physical properties.
+Follow along with the example part below and see how you can use Region Properties to find the physical properties.

-2) Next, create a Work Plane.
-In this example you see that we set the work plane to go through the first set of holes.
+Next, create a Work Plane.
+In this example, you see that we set the work plane to go through the first set of holes.

 For this example, the Offset from Plane command was used to position the plane through the first set of holes.

-5) From here you go to the Inspect tab > click Region Properties to open the dialog the window.
+From here, you go to the Inspect tab > click Region Properties to open the dialog the window.

-7) In the top right of the dialog window you will see the Dual Units drop down menu where you can select other units for Inventor to calculate the results in.
+In the top right of the dialog window, you will see the Dual Units drop down menu where you can select other units for Inventor to calculate the results in.

-8) After you’ve finished inputting all of the necessary info into the Region Properties dialog window all that is left for you to do is to click Calculate.
-The Region Properties are then displayed in the space provided below.
+After you’ve finished inputting all of the necessary info into the Region Properties dialog window, all that you can do is to click Calculate.
+Then, in the space will display the Region Properties as below.

 That’s all there is to it.
 It’s that simple!

-Learn more about Inventor from KETIV’s experts.
-In just a day or two, you can give your team the skills and knowledge to not only become more efficient in their work, but also more innovative.
+Learn more about Inventor from KETIV’s experts in Autodesk Virtual Academy.
+In just a day or two, you can give your team the skills and knowledge to become more efficient and innovative in their work.
 Our trainers are highly trained, certified by Autodesk on the latest software releases, and can tailor the course to your company’s needs.